nilsmango/project7III/content/tap/_index.md

 Here are some of the reasons why you should consider Tap:
 - **Works on both iPhone and iPad**
-- **Plug-and-play** via USB (macOS only) or Wi-Fi with the included custom Ableton Live Remote Script, just like Push without extra software
+- **Flexible connections** via direct USB on macOS, a wired USB MIDI interface setup on Windows, or Wi-Fi on either platform (using rtpMIDI on Windows)
 - **Designed for live performance**, production, sound design, and spontaneous jams
 - **Three powerful views**: Device, Clips, Mixer
 - **Powerful Automation Editing** with drawing, recording, editing, and automation independent of loop playback